 - a certificate suitable for framing

-The MHM is working with a professional public history researcher, Robert Booth of Public History Services.
+The MHM is working with a professional public history researcher, Robert Booth.
 He will do a brief architectural inspection of your home (and receive any information you choose to provide), do the research (it takes 2-3 months), and deliver the report to you personally and discuss some of the more intriguing findings.

 The total cost for the research and report is $375 in recognition of the town’s 375th anniversary.

 MHM will produce a house marker after the history is written.
 It will include the MHM logo, the date the house was built, and perhaps two other pieces of information such as: